wonderbird/experiment-with-prometheus-k8s/README.md

   fi
 ```

-### Alternative to Azure: Get Kubernetes Credentials for Docker Desktop Kubernetes
+### Alternative to Azure: Use Docker Desktop Kubernetes

 ```sh
 docker run -it --rm --name terra \